Here’s What You Need To Know About Islamic Finance

 Here is another important point.
 Anyone can use these services and products.
 You don’t need to be a Muslim.

 This type of financing is based on principles and restrictions traditional banking models don’t have.
-Financial arrangements needed to be developed.
+Financial arrangements need to be developed.

 These are all free from interest and include:

 • Mudarabah.
 This is a type of profit and loss sharing.
 It involves two people in a partnership.
 One provides the capital to the other who is responsible for investing and managing it.
-Profits are shared.
+Both parties then share the profits.

 • Ijarah.
 This type of arrangement also avoids riba.
-A lessor and lessee are involved.
-The property is leased.
+This involves leasing the property to the lessee.
 Purchase and rental payments get made.
 The lessee owns the property in the end.

 • Musharakah.
 This is a profit and loss sharing vehicle.
 It’s a joint venture where everyone involved contributes capital and shares the loss and profit.
 There are several types like diminishing partnership and a permanent musharkah.
 They finance long-term ventures.

-Company shares is one.
+Company shares are one.
 These include equities.
-Investing in company shares is good.
-As long as the companies don’t produce pork or alcohol, riba and gambling.
+Investing in company shares is good, as long as the companies don’t produce pork or alcohol, riba, and gambling.
 Conventional bonds are out.
 Sukuk is okay.

 Please get in touch to learn more about your Islamic finance options.